-At St. John Lutheran School, we offer a variety of Extra-Curricular opportunities to help develop the whole child.
+At St. John Lutheran School, a variety of Extra-Curricular opportunities are offered to help develop the whole child.
 Programs and activities vary by quarter.

 Students in grades 4-8 may participate in a free after-school Chess Club.
 Our fourth grade teacher, Mr. Gary Nelson, provides instruction and oversees the club.
 This program meets for several weeks during the second semester.
 All interested are welcome to attend, including beginner as well as experienced chess players.